Stolen Innocence: Background

-Elissa Wall was born in Salt Lake City, Utah, on July 7, 1986 to Douglas and Sharon (Steed) Wall, both members of the Fundamentalist Church of Jesus Christ of Latter Day Saints (FLDS).
+Elissa Wall was born in Salt Lake City, Utah, on July 7, 1986 to Lloyd (called Douglas in the book) and Sharon (Steed) Wall, both members of the Fundamentalist Church of Jesus Christ of Latter Day Saints (FLDS).
 The FLDS is a Mormon denomination that split from the mainstream Church of Jesus Christ of Latter-day Saints (LDS) following the latter's decision to outlaw polygamy in 1890.
 Wall's family practiced polygamy, and Sharon was the second of three wives.
-As is typical among the FLDS, Wall's parents produced a large number of children, with Lloyd having 24 children in total and 14 by Sharon.
+As is typical among the FLDS, Wall's parents produced a large number of children.
+Elissa was raised with 14 siblings born to her mother, Sharon and 10 half siblings by her father.
 Female members of the FLDS wore "long pioneer style dresses" and styled their hair in traditional buns and braids.
 The mandated undergarments covered their full form, "from the wrist to the ankle and right up to the neck", while makeup, tattoos, and piercings were not permitted.
 Wall, along with other FLDS children, grew up attending the Alta Academy, which was owned and run by the church.
 Warren Jeffs, a leader in the community, read from the Book of Mormon at eight in the morning.
 "No matter what age you were, you were expected to attend and take notes," said Wall.
 "It was a very religious education...As a child in that society, you hung on every word.
 I remember believing in it so much it would almost consume me."
 She later referred to her education as "brainwashing".

 The first major crisis in Wall's early life occurred when she was 13 and her mother was reassigned to marry another man, Fred Jessop.
 Wall, along with her mother and sisters, moved to Hildale in the year 2000.
 The new family was particularly large, so the children were required to eat meals in shifts.
 She compared the experience to starting a new school in terms of aspects of life that she had to become re-accustomed to.
 Over time, several of her brothers and sisters left or were expelled from the church.